The-Lab-at-OPM/Welcome-to-Telehealth-Kit/readme.md

 # Telehealth Getting Started Kit

 This is the prototype for the Telehealth Getting Started Kit.
 It’s built with [Middleman](https://middlemanapp.com/) but can and should be built and used with a content management system.
-You can view [the latest build on staging](http://telehealth-welcome.s3-website-us-east-1.amazonaws.com/).
+You can view the latest build on staging via anatecture.

 ## Development